• Serramonte Dental Group

 The appliance is usually attached to the bands and arch wires.
 Metal side bars and some front braces are usually part of the appliance.
 It is used to reduce the over-jet or how far the upper front teeth stick out.

 Serramonte Dental Group would love to meet you and your family and provide you with the dental care you deserve!
-Our office is conveniently accessible to those living near Daly City.
+Our office is conveniently accessible to those living near San Bruno.

 Hablamos español!